grifano/fm-12-tip-calculator/README.md

 ### Requirements

-Build out this dashboard and get it looking as close to the design as possible.
+Build out this tip calculator app and get it looking as close to the design as possible.

 Your users should be able to:

-- [👉 ADD REQUIREMENTS!]
+- Calculate the correct tip and total cost of the bill per person
+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page

 ### Tech Stack: